muhammadzulfikar/sliopress/content/plugins/ajax-login/readme.txt

 Tags: user-login, register, ajax, authentication, captcha, sidebar, widget, user, secury, admin bar, ReCaptcha, cross browser, forgot password
 Requires at least: 3.0

-Simple ajax login widget for your WordPress! show avatar, profile button, register and forgot password forms.
+Simple ajax login widget for your SlioPress! show avatar, profile button, register and forgot password forms.

 == Description ==

-This plugin allow you to display login widget in your WordPress.
-It’s useful for sites that would like to avoid the normal WordPress login pages.
+This plugin allow you to display login widget in your SlioPress.
+It’s useful for sites that would like to avoid the normal SlioPress login pages.
 Login uses AJAX and jQuery effects.

 Features: